-(a) Portable survival craft radiotelephone transceivers must comply with the following:

-(1) The transceivers must receive and transmit either on 457.525 MHz or on 156.800 MHz;

-(2) The receiver must comply with the requirements in part 15, subpart B of this chapter and must have a sensitivity of not more than 2 microvolts;

-(3) The effective radiated power of the transmitter must be at least 0.1 watt;

-(4) The transceivers must be battery powered and operate for at least four hours with a transmit to receive ratio of 1:9 with no significant adverse effect upon the performance of the device;

-(5) The transceivers must have a permanently attached waterproof label with the statement “Complies with the FCC requirements for survival craft two-way radiotelephone equipment”; and
+(a) Portable survival craft radiotelephone transceivers must comply with IEC 61097-12 incorporated by reference in §80.7 (d)(11).(b) The transceivers must have a permanently attached waterproof label with the statement “Complies with the FCC requirements for survival craft two-way radiotelephone equipment”; and

-(6) The antenna must be permanently attached to the device or its removal must require the use of a special tool.

-(b) Portable radiotelephone transceivers that are already certificated may be used to satisfy the survival craft radiotelephone requirement until October 1, 1993, provided the device meets the technical requirements in paragraphs (a) (1) through (3) of this section.
+(c) Portable radiotelephone transceivers that are already certificated may continue to be sold until [three years after adoption of these rules], and may continue to be used to satisfy the survival craft radiotelephone requirement until [six years after adoption of these regulations]. .

-(c) Survival craft radiotelephone equipment installed after October 1, 1988, must be certificated to meet the requirements of this section.

-(d) After October 1, 1993, all portable radiotelephone transceivers that are used to satisfy the survival craft radiotelephone requirement must have been certificated to meet the requirements of this section.

-(e) Portable radiotelephone transceivers which are certified to meet the requirements of this section must be identified by an appropriate note in the Commission's database.
+(d) Portable radiotelephone transceivers which are certified to meet the requirements of this section must be identified by an appropriate note in the Commission's database.

+REASON: The GMDSS portable survival craft radiotelephone transceiver is sufficient to meet this requirement.

 § 80.273 Radar standards.

-(a) Radar installations on board ships that are required by the Safety Convention or the U.S. Coast Guard to be equipped with radar must comply with the following standards (all incorporated by reference, see § 80.7):
+(a) Except as provided by U.S. Coast Guard Regulations at 33 C.F.R. § 164.72(a), radar installations on board ships that are required by the Safety Convention or the U.S. Coast Guard to be equipped with radar must comply with the following standards (all incorporated by reference, see § 80.7):

-(1) IEC 60945;
+(1) IEC 62388, incorporated by reference in §80.7(d)(26)

+; and

-(2) IEC 62388;
+(2) IEC 61162-1 incorporated by reference in §80.7(d)(15);

-(3) IMO Resolution A.694(17), as revised by IMO Resolution MSC.149(77);

-(4) IMO Resolution MSC.191(79);

-(5) IMO Resolution MSC.192(79); and

-(6) ITU–R M.1177–3.

-(b) Radar equipment installed on voluntarily equipped vessels must comply with IEC 62252 (incorporated by reference, see § 80.7).
+(3) IEC 61162-2 incorporated by reference in §80.7(d)(16);

+(4) IEC 61162-3 incorporated by reference in §80.7(d)(17);

+(5) IEC 61162-450 incorporated by reference in §80.7(d)(18); or

+(6) NMEA 0183 incorporated by reference in §80.7(h)(1).

+REASON: Deleted standards are otherwise incorporated by reference and need not be included here.
+Added standards (IEC 61162-series and NMEA 0183) are intended to allow flexibility in data interface beyond that specified elsewhere.

+REASON: This is deleted because (1) it relates to voluntary vessels and therefore should be at Subpart X; (2) IEC 62252 is currently NOT an accepted standard and no equipment is being built to this standard

-(c) For any ship of 10,000 tons gross tonnage and upwards or that is otherwise required to be equipped with two radar systems, each of the two radar systems must be capable of operating independently and must comply with the specifications, standards and general requirements set forth on paragraph (b) of this section.
-One of the systems must provide a display with an effective diameter of not less than 340 millimeters (13.4 inches), (16–inch cathode ray tube).
-The other system must provide a display with an effective diameter of not less than 250 millimeters (9.8 inches), (12–inch cathode ray tube).
+(b) For any ship of 10,000 tons gross tonnage and upwards or that is otherwise required to be equipped with two radar systems, each of the two radar systems must be capable of operating independently and must comply with the specifications, standards and general requirements set forth on paragraph (a)] of this section.
+One of the systems must provide a display with an effective diameter of not less than 320 millimeters (12.6 inches).
+The other system must provide a display with an effective diameter of not less than 250 millimeters (9.8 inches).

+REASON: IEC TC80 briefed NAV58 regarding the 'conflict' between MSC.191 and MSC.192 regarding display area and radar diameter.
+Both are specified in MSC.192 but only diameter in MSC.191.
+TC80 advised NAV of problems with the area specified in MSC.192 - available 16:9 aspect monitors cannot meet that requirement but do satisfy the required 320mm diameter and the supply 16:10 aspect monitors is dwindling fast

-(d) Radar installed before before March 25, 2008 must meet and be maintained to comply with the Commission's regulations in effect for the equipment on the date of its installation.
+(d) Radar installed before the effective date of these rules must meet and be maintained to comply with the Commission's regulations in effect for the equipment on the date of its installation.